scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Updates and Trust Resets {#trust-reset}

-There are two types of TRC updates: regular and sensitive (see [](#update)).
-A **regular TRC update** is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged, whereas a **sensitive TRC update** is an update that modifies critical aspects of the TRC, such as the set of Core ASes.
+There are two types of TRC updates: regular and sensitive.
+The update type depends on which fields are changed (see [](#update)).
 In both cases the base TRC remains unchanged.

 If the ISD's base TRC has been compromised, it is necessary for an ISD to re-establish the trust root.
 This is possible with a process called **trust reset** (if permitted by the ISD's trust policy) when a new base TRC is created.